johnugeorge/cods-comad-2022-tutorial/README.md

 # CODS-COMAD 2022 Tutorial
 ## End-to-end Machine Learning using Kubeflow

    In this tutorial, attendees will learn about the basic components of an end-to-end ML system including model training, hyperparameter tuning, and model deployment.
 The tutorial will be based on Kubeflow, a widely used open-source machine learning toolkit for Kubernetes.
+In this tutorial, standard autoencoder based [Keras anomaly detection](https://keras.io/examples/timeseries/timeseries_anomaly_detection/) model is used.

 ## Model training using Training operator